 From understanding how to hire the perfect candidates for the different front of house and back of house jobs to reviewing the functions of your restaurants' gears, this article will help you reshuffle the organization within your team and provide you with some tips to run your restaurant business.

-Building the perfect teams: FOH vs. BOH
+Building the right team: FOH vs. BOH

 Front of house

 When working in the front of house, you are the face of the restaurant.
 Your presence affects the overall customer experience as much as your menu does.
 FOH workers should pay attention to details and ensure appropriate human interaction.

 As the California MICHELIN guide points out, good restaurant service involves the whole process from the first to the last impression.
 Good FOH workers know how to welcome guests and say goodbye to them.
 They know their scripts and how to add extra flavor to make the interaction less standard and more human.